A recent UN report on biodiversity found around 1 million animal and plant species are now threatened with extinction, many within the last decade.

 What does it mean to lose biodiversity?

-Loss of biodiversity is also happening among landrace species of plants and animals.
-Landrace species are animals and plants that lived alongside us and we have used for food and clothing, and consequently have adapted, not for a few decades, but centuries to a specific ecosystem without much human intervention.
-In our modern society, they are often characterized by low commercial value, and are considered not viable economically, that is their pecuniary sustainability is marginal and their risk of extinction is high.
+Loss of biodiversity is also occurring among landrace species of plants and animals.
+Landrace species are animals and plants that have lived alongside us and that we have used for food and clothing, having thus adapted, not for a few decades, but for centuries to a specific ecosystem with minimal human intervention.
+In our modern society, they are often characterized by low commercial value and are viewed as economically unviable; their pecuniary sustainability is marginal, and their risk of extinction is high.

-We are finding landrace species may play a significant role in protecting native ecosystems and our lack of knowledge regarding their relationships with the environment may prevent the design of successful conservation measures.
+We are finding that landrace species may play a significant role in protecting native ecosystems.
+However, our lack of knowledge regarding their relationships with the environment may prevent the design of successful conservation measures.
 We are changing them faster than we are discovering how they can help us adapt.

 healthy rangeland bio-crust.